yuhanghe01/RiTTA/README.md

 #### 3. Audio Event Detection Model Finetune

+To compute the relation aware evaluation score (see [section](#relation-aware-evaluation)), we first need to call audio event detection model to detect all potential audio events in a generated audio.
+The finetuned audio event detection model can be downloaded through the [GoogleDrive](https://drive.google.com/file/d/12L1UBeLPV2JkDSAGQ-zqgKeQGBObbCtP/view?usp=sharing).
+We also provide the finetuing code in directory [finetune_panns](./finetune_panns).

 ```python
 #in folder finetune_panns
 python main_finetune_panns.py
 ```

 ### 4. Tango Fintuning on RiTTA Data

 1. We finetune Tango [3] with 44 hours our generated text-audio relation training set (call [main_gen_TTA_data.py](./main_gen_TTA_data.py) with random seed 200 in [tta_datagen_config.yaml](./tta_datagen_config.yaml) to generate the training set).
 We use Adam optimizer with a learning rate of $3\times10^{-5}$, batch size of $16$, SNR gamma value of $5$.
 The training was performed for 40 epochs on 4 A100 GPUs.
 The finetuned model can be download through the [GoogleDrive](https://drive.google.com/drive/folders/1Fpdiyp1tPQ-DrYp9sIB6adKZo9tgeLXo?usp=sharing).